macgile/DataGridFilter/README.md

 		    <control:DataGridTemplateColumn IsColumnFiltered="True" FieldName="LastName" ...
 		```
 		> **FieldName** of **DataGridTemplateColumn** is mandatory
- - You can change the **language** in the constructor of the "Loc.cs" file (English by default)
+ - You can change the **language** with FilterLanguage property (English by default)
-		`Language = (int)Local.English;`
    		Languages available : English, French, Russian, German, Italian, Chinese
 > The translations are from google translate, if you find any errors please let me know.